ArnoudK/howl-lang/lang-design/memory-management.md

 bad :: fn() ~Point { return ~Point{} }           // Can't return stack data
 cycle :: &Node{.parent = cycle}            // Reference cycle
 ```

+## Type involvements

+When a Memory syntax is used before the type name it changes the type.
+Example: `` `MyStruct`` will cause the memory init type that is in all
+struct types of howllang to be set Atomic Refenence counting.